roleoroleo/yi-hack-MStar/README.md

 Apart from RTSP, all the features are copied from the TheCrypt0 project.

 - FEATURES
-  - RTSP server - allow a RTSP stream of the video (high and/or low resolution).
+  - RTSP server - allows a RTSP stream of the video (high and/or low resolution).
   - MQTT - Motion detection through mqtt protocol.
   - WebServer - user-friendly stats and configurations.
   - SSH server -  dropbear